 Accept the changes

 You can look at your relationship as being in a new phase, rather than off track, and you can talk about what the new phase means to you both and how you can manage it.

 If you’re finding that spending time together is more difficult in this new phase, try a new approach – for example, planning time for the two of you.

 Differences in opinion will come up as you go through changes – talking about these can help you both understand each other’s perspective.
-It’s okay to disagree.
+It’s OK to disagree.

-It can help to relieve tension if you accept the different points while explaining your own.
+It can help to relieve tension if you accept different points of view while explaining your own.
 You can use the tips on listening above to find out what your partner means rather than counter-attacking, which can make things worse.

 Stay close now you’re parents